-Melania Trump Is ‘A Con Artist,’ Claims GOP Strategist ‘It Goes With The Last Name’
+Melania Trump Is ‘A Con Artist,’ Claims GOP Strategist, ‘It Goes With The Last Name’

 Conspiracy theorists claim that the jacker is a WW1 fascist message translating to “Me Ne Frego”

-Prior to her unannounced trip to a migrant detention center, Melania Trump reacted to the Trump administration family separation policy saying that she “hates to see children separated from their families” and wants there to be “successful immigration reform.
+Prior to her unannounced trip to a migrant detention center, Melania Trump reacted to the Trump administration family separation policy saying that she “hates to see children separated from their families” and wants there to be “successful immigration reform.”

+Melania Trump is set for a second trip to immigration facilities https://t.co/4wD0DVYMeS pic.twitter.com/52W3JY322t

 The 48-year-old is the first naturalized U.S. citizen to become First Lady of the United States.
 Melania has drawn criticism in the past for supporting her husband’s false birtherism theory about former President Barack Obama.